jimbajones/Online-Shop-Simulation/README.md

 **Instructions to run the code**

 1. Download the files/folder (click on ‘code’ drop down menu and then download zip)
-2. Open the downloaded folder (Project-shopping-cart)
+2. Open the downloaded folder (Online-Shop-Simulation)
 3. Double Click on the file index.HTML to open it in browser
 4. Navigate the online shop (Description/Walkthrough below)